johannschopplich/kirby-hashed-assets/README.md

 For smaller websites you may prefer no build chain at all, but still want to utilize some form of asset hashing.
 In this use-case you can rename your files manually.

-Take a imaginary `assets/js/main.js` for example.
+Take an imaginary `main.js` for example.
 Just include it like you normally would in one of your snippets:

 ```php
 <?= js('assets/js/main.js') ?>